codegrits/ICSE24-AE/ABSTRACT.md

 We prepare the artifact via VirtualBox VM image (Ubuntu 20.04 LTS).
 The VM has 8GB of base memory and 4 CPU cores.
 No special technology skills are required, but the PC who is familiar with IntelliJ IDEA is strongly recommended.

-The PC that has a Tobii Pro Fusion eye tracker is preferred, but not required.
+The PC that has a Tobii Pro Fusion eye tracker is not required.
 CodeGRITS could use the mouse to simulate the eye tracker.
 We believe it would not affect the evaluation results.